LoopKit/loopdocs/docs/browser/edit-browser.md

 Repeat this process until you've done all your customizations for this Module and then move on to the next Module.

 ## Prepare the Customizations

+There are two ways to use this customization.
+Keep reading for the method in which you edit the build_loop.yml file.
+If you are feeling adventurous, check out [How to use the `patches` Folder](#how-to-use-the-patches-folder){: target="_blank" }.

 Once you prepare the commands, then you will edit the build_loop.yml file of your <code>fork</code> of&nbsp;<span translate="no">LoopWorkspace</span>.